Did I ever tell you about the time a Pet Psychic met our dog?

 Shea, named for the stadium, was interwoven into our love story.
 Our first date was taking her on a walk through Central Park.
 Apparently she approved of me.
 When I painted our wedding invitation, I included her silhouette.

 Two years later the first baby came home.
 Shea protected me with even more urgency.
 Being home alone with an infant was not the hardest thing I've ever done.
 But being home alone with an infant and an over-protective dog was.
-We had to bring in a trainer to work with Shea, just to assure her that I was OK, and that she could take it easy.
+We had to bring in a trainer to work with Shea, just to assure her that I was OK, and that she could relax.

+Then the second baby came home.
 I've done a lot of things in my life that I'm proud of.
-But one of my proudest moments was when I managed to bundle up the newborn in the carriage, button up the toddler in her snow gear, get Shea's leash on, and bring everyone out for a walk after a snowstorm.
+But one of my proudest moments was when I managed to bundle up the newborn in the carriage, button up the toddler in her snow gear, put Shea's leash on, and bring everyone out for a walk after a snowstorm.

 When I finally had the energy to start making art again, one of the first pieces I made was this little animation.
 I remember how fun and cathartic it was to make, and how much this song made me laugh.